10 Things I Learned From the 2020 Keppel Corporation (SGX: BN4) AGM

 6. Keppel’ Connectivity Business and M1

-While demand for M1’s post-paid mobile services is resilient.
+While the demand for M1’s post-paid mobile services is resilient.

 Roaming and prepaid revenue fell with international travel.